oogasawa/Utility-cli/README.md

 - The `Options` class directly utilizes Apache Commons CLI, so please refer to its documentation for details.
 - The `description` field can span multiple lines, as shown in the example.
 In such cases, the first line is used as the short description of the subcommand.
-- When a subcommand is executed, the lambda function passed as an argument to the `this.cmds.addOption()` method is invoked.
+- When a subcommand is executed, the lambda function passed as an argument to the `this.cmds.addCommand()` method is invoked.

 ```java